You've Completed the NCLEX - But You Still Have Questions

-- Exam results are available only from your board of nursing and will be mailed to you approximately six weeks after taking the exam.
+- Exam results are available only from your nursing regulatory body (NRB) and will be sent to you approximately six weeks after taking the exam.

-- Do not call Pearson VUE NCLEX Candidate Services, the PPCs or NCSBN for exam results.
+- Do not call Pearson VUE NCLEX Candidate Services, the test centers or NCSBN for exam results.

-- If more than six weeks have passed and you have not received your results, contact your board of nursing.
+- If more than six weeks have passed and you have not received your results, contact your NRB.

 Test Security & Invalid Results